Mikhail Kukushkin: 2014–15: Wimbledon third round

-2019–20: Top 40, Wimbledon fourth round, ATP Tour quarterfinal
+2019–20: Top 40, Wimbledon fourth round, ATP quarterfinal

 Kukushkin started his 2019 season at the Australian Open.
 He lost in the first round to 28th seed, world No. 31, and eventual semifinalist, Lucas Pouille.

 After the Australian Open, Kukushkin represented Kazakhstan during the Davis Cup tie against Portugal.
 He won both of his matches beating Pedro Sousa and João Sousa.
 In the end, Kazakhstan won the tie over Portugal 3–1 to advance to the Davis Cup Finals.
 At the Sofia Open, he lost in the second round to seventh seed Gaël Monfils.
 In Rotterdam, he was defeated in the second round by Damir Džumhur.
 As a result, he reached a new career-high ranking of No. 39 on 25 February 2019.

 At the 2019 Wimbledon Championships Kukushin reached the fourth round for the first time at this Grand Slam and for the second time in his career at this level.

 Kukushkin started his 2020 season at the Qatar ExxonMobil Open.
 He lost in the second round to second seed, world No. 23, and eventual champion, Andrey Rublev.
 At the 2020 Australian Open, he was defeated in the first round by Australian wildcard, Marc Polmans, in five sets.